mujibulhaquetanim/GoLang/README.md

 ## Std Libs

-This directory contains frequently used std libs of golang such as context, reflection, net etc.
+This directory contains frequently used std libs of Golang such as context, reflection, net, etc.